 - Breed: Dogs like German Shepherds, Golden Retrievers, and Boxers are more likely to develop certain types of cancer, while larger dog breeds are at a higher risk for hip dysplasia, an expensive-to-treat condition.
 These can make certain breeds more expensive to insure.

-- Species: Pet insurance for dogs is more expensive across the board than pet insurance for cats, due to the frequency of dogs developing health conditions as they age.
+- Species: Pet insurance for dogs is more expensive than pet insurance for cats due to the frequency of dogs developing health conditions as they age.

-- Discounts: Many providers, such as Lemonade, Prudent Pet, and Embrace, offer reduced rates for insuring multiple furry friends.
-They also offer other discounts for military members, people adopted pets, and those who go each year without making a claim.
+- Discounts: Many providers, such as Lemonade, ASPCA and Embrace, offer reduced rates for insuring multiple furry friends.
+They also offer other discounts for military members, people adopted pets, and customers who go each year without making a claim.

-Frequently Asked Questions About Pet Insurance in IA
+Frequently Asked Questions About Pet Insurance in Iowa

 If you’re looking for lower prices on coverage and a variety of add-on options, Lemonade may suit your needs, while Embrace offers a larger range of deductibles and credits for healthy pets.
 If your pet has behavioral or alternative treatment needs, Fetch covers a wide scope of therapies.